 Long term capital gains tax (LTCG) on listed equity shares was abolished in FY 2003-04 with the aim of incentivising capital markets.
-This decision was criticised on various grounds such as loss of revenue, providing an incentive to shift from physical investments to financial investments and had significant implications for the increasing inequality in the country.
-According to the income tax return data, in FY 2016-17, close to 99 per cent of all long term capital gains accrued to merely 2 lakh firms or individuals.
-In the last 14 years, Indian capital markets have grown rapidly as evident by the trends in Bombay Stock Exchange and National Stock Exchange.
-The Union Budget 2018-19 acknowledged this, took the position that returns from capital markets are attractive even without this exemption and reintroduced LTCG on listed shares at the rate of 10% for income exceeding Rs.
+This decision was criticised on various grounds such as loss of revenue, incentive of shifting from physical investment to financial investment, and for increasing inequality since these gains accrue largely to corporations or high net-worth individuals.
+The Union Budget 2018-19 acknowledged this, took the position that returns from capital markets are attractive even without this exemption and reintroduced LTCG on listed shares at the rate of 10 per cent for income exceeding Rs.
 1 lakh.